shadowprivacy/Shadow-Android/reproducible-builds/README.md

 The above build step produced several APKs, one for each supported ABI and one universal one.
 You will need to determine the correct APK to compare.

-Currently, the most common ABI is `armeabi-v7a`.
-Other options at this time include `x86` and `universal`.
-In the future it will also include 64-bit options, such as `x86_64` and `arm64-v8a`.
+Currently, the only released ABI is `universal`.
+In the future it will also include other options, such as `armeabi-v7a`.

-See [Identifying the ABI](#identifying-the-abi) above if you don't know the ABI of your play store APK.
+See [Identifying the ABI](#identifying-the-abi) above if you don't know the ABI of your APK.

 Once you have determined the ABI, add an `abi` environment variable.
-For example, suppose we determine that `armeabi-v7a` is the ABI google play has served:
+For example, suppose we determine that `armeabi-v7a` is the ABI of interest:

 ```bash
 export abi=armeabi-v7a